Optimal Inference After Model Selection: Introduction

 One can argue that models and hypotheses are practically never truly fixed but are chosen randomly, since they are based on the outcomes of previous experiments in the (random) scientific process.
 Typically, we ignore the random selection and use classical tests that control \eqref{eq:nominal_type_1}, implicitly assuming that the randomness in selecting $M$ and $H_0$ is independent of the data used for inference.
 In that case,

-It may seem pedantic to point out that model selection is random if based on previous experiments.
-Even so, this viewpoint gives us a prescription for what to do when science does not dictate a model.
+While it may seem pedantic to point out that model selection is random if based on previous experiments, this viewpoint justifies a common prescription for what to do when previous experiments do not dictate a model.
 If it is possible to split the data $Y = (Y_{1}, Y_{2})$ with $Y_{1}$ independent of $Y_{2}$, then we can imitate the scientific process by setting aside $Y_{1}$ for selection and $Y_{2}$ for inference.
 If selection depends on $Y_{1}$ only, then any nominal level-$\alpha$ test based on the value of $Y_{2}$ will satisfy \eqref{eq:independence}, so the nominal test based on $Y_{2}$ also controls the selective error \eqref{eq:selective_type_1}.

 This meta-algorithm for generating selective procedures from nominal ones is called {\em data splitting} or {\em sample splitting}.
 The idea dates back at least as far as \citet{cox1975note}, and, despite the paucity of literature on the topic, is common wisdom among practitioners.
-For example, it is customary in genetics to use one cohort to identify loci of interest and a separate cohort to confirm them \citep{sladek2007genome}.
+For example, it is customary in genetics to use one cohort to identify loci of interest and a separate cohort to confirm them \citep{sladek2007genome}. \citet{wasserman2009high} and \citet{meinshausen2009p} discuss data-splitting approaches to high-dimensional inference.

-The popularity of \sampOrData splitting owes in no small part to its transparent justification, which non-experts can easily appreciate: if we imagine that $Y_{1}$ is observed ``first,'' then we can proceed to analyze $Y_{2}$ as though model selection took place ``ahead of time.''
+Data splitting owes much of its popularity to its transparent justification, which even a non-expert can appreciate: if we imagine that $Y_{1}$ is observed ``first,'' then we can proceed to analyze $Y_{2}$ as though model selection took place ``ahead of time.''
 Equation (\ref{eq:independence}) guarantees that this temporal metaphor will not lead us astray even if it does not describe how $Y_{1}$ and $Y_{2}$ were actually collected.

 \capSampOrData splitting elegantly solves the problem of controlling selective error, but at a cost.
 It not only reduces the amount of data available for inference, but also reduces the amount of data available for selection.
-Furthermore, it is not always possible; for example, spatial and time series data often exhibit autocorrelation that rules out splitting the data into independent parts.
+Furthermore, it is not always possible to split the data into independent parts, as in the case of autocorrelated spatial and time series data.